Kenyas Ruto Vows full Response After Deadly Anti-tax Protests - UrduPoint

 "Kenya cannot afford to kill its children just because the children are asking for food, jobs and a listening ear," it said in a statement.

-The military's deployment was "in response to the security emergency" across Kenya, Defence Minister Aden Bare Duale said in a statement.
+The military deployment was "in response to the security emergency" across Kenya, Defence Minister Aden Bare Duale said in a statement.

 Crowds also marched in the port city of Mombasa, the opposition bastion of Kisumu, and Ruto's stronghold of Eldoret, images on Kenyan TV channels showed.